tonyaussant/tonyaussant/README.md

 # Hi, I'm Tony! 🙋🏻‍♂️

-My pronouns are He/Him.
+My pronouns are he/him.
 <br></br>
-I'm a Full Stack Developer currently working at [Ecstatic Apps, Inc.](https://ecstatic.com/)
+I'm a Full-Stack Developer currently working at [Ecstatic Apps Inc.](https://ecstatic.com/)
 <br></br>
 When I'm not glued to the computer you can find me planning my next DnD campaign&nbsp; :mage_man:&nbsp; or walking my rescue dog, Boogie :dog:
 <br></br>
-Feel free to contact me [@tonydaussant@gmail.com](mailto:tonydaussant@gmail.com) or over at my [LinkedIn](https://www.linkedin.com/in/tony-aussant/).
+Feel free to contact me at [tonydaussant@gmail.com](mailto:tonydaussant@gmail.com) or over at my [LinkedIn](https://www.linkedin.com/in/tony-aussant/).
 <br></br>
 # Tech :desktop_computer:
 Most of my experience is with...